Microscope image of degraded polypropylene mesh fiber showing crack propagation from forensic failure analysis

 PhD-Level Polymer Science

 MDs are not trained in plastic science.
 They cannot opine on exactly why a mesh implant failed.
-A forensic plastics expert with a PhD and decades of manufacturing experience can prove why it failed — and that's what wins bellwether trials.
+A forensic plastics expert with a PhD and decades of manufacturing experience can prove why it failed, and that is what bellwether trials turn on.

 Forensic Degradation Analysis